-The Haydnhaus in Vienna is the place where the Austrian composer Joseph Haydn spent his last years.
-The museum inside explains how Haydn lived in this period and shows some pieces of his household.
-On my first visit, I was especially impressed by the idea of reconstructing the backyard garden in the style of the 18th century.
+The Haydnhaus in Vienna is where the Austrian composer Joseph Haydn spent his last years.
+The museum inside explains how Haydn lived in this period and shows several pieces of his former household.
+A reconstructed garden completes the offer.

 The Renaissance castle in the style of an Italian palazzi dates back to the 16th century.
 It houses a museum for local history and a female ghost.
 Porcia Castle (Schloss Porcia) is notorious for the White Lady Katharina of Salamanca, who is said to be cursed to haunt the rooms.